V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 [Controller/Firmware](#controller)
 :   The controller is responsible for taking g-code instructions and managing the precise movements
     of the motors.
 There are other jobs, but they are all related to this one function.
-In our CNC machines, the most common is Marlin, and the second is Grbl.
+There is firmware (software on a chip) that facilitates this.
+In the CNC world there are many "flavours" of this firmware.
+In our CNC machines, the most common flavours are Marlin and Grbl.

 ## Design-CAD-VGE